 Sisters Ashley and Jazmin Flood, who are incoming recruits of the Franklin Pierce University women's tennis program, were recently featured on the newscast of their hometown television station, KGNS in Laredo, Texas.
 KGNS took a look towards the sisters' future in tennis as they head to Franklin Pierce.
 Click through to view the full video.

 DUDLEY, Mass.
 (April 23, 2019) – The Franklin Pierce University women’s tennis team closed out its 2018-19 campaign on Tuesday afternoon with a 6-3, non-conference loss at Nichols.

 WORCESTER, Mass.
-(October 12, 2018) – The Franklin Pierce University women’s tennis team was defeated on the road on Friday afternoon, 6-1, in a Northeast-10 Conference match at Assumption.
+(April 10, 2019) – The Franklin Pierce University women’s tennis team was defeated on the road on Wednesday afternoon, 6-1, at Holy Cross in non-conference play.

 LAKE WALES, Fla.
 (March 21, 2019) – The Franklin Pierce University women’s tennis team was defeated on the road on Thursday, 9-0, at Warner in non-conference play, to close out the team’s three-match trip to Florida.

 Over the weekend, freshman kicker Morgan Smith (South Glens Falls, N.Y.) of the Franklin Pierce University football team became just the second woman to score in an NCAA Division II football game.
 On Tuesday, she was the subject of a profile piece on the NCAA's web site.
 Wayne Cavadi talked with Morgan about her accomplishments Saturday, her road to football and role models for women playing traditionally-male sports.
 Click through to read the full article.